amzn/amazon-hub-support/in-store/ca/index.md

 </div>

 ## How to get support
 To support the in-store operation of Amazon Hub Counter, Amazon has a Store Support Line to assist you with Application, Device and Delivery issues.
 1. If you click on ‘?’
 Amazon help is provided
 1. The screen will display helpful advice and explanations on the services.
 1. Scroll through the Q&As to learn more
 1. If you did not find adequate support yet, you can request a service call.
 Click on “Contact support".
 1. Enter your phone number and click on ‘Call me now’.

-## How to provide the best possible service to customer
+## title-2-bestservice-1
-It is important to Amazon and surely to you to provide a great service to your customers.
-Amazon has created a dedicated program named  Performance Improvement Plan (PIP) to help you navigating defects and improving your service.
-The plan is a 3-months program to guide you through 2 performance improvement areas with the goal of improving your pickup experience for customers.
-The focus areas are in parcel delivery (avoiding missing/late parcel deliveries) and package scanning (avoiding missing scans):
+text-bestservice-1
-1. Missing Scans: Scanning all parcels fast is essential to let customers know that their parcel arrived.
-Your individual “Scan Compliance” measures the percentage of parcels scanned within the day a parcel is delivered.
+1. olist-bestservice-1
-1. Delivery Success: Fast delivery is key for the experience of customers.
-It is important that you keep your opening hours up to date so drivers arrive while the store is open and you are available to scan delivered parcels.
+1. olist-bestservice-2

-Please learn more about the Performance Improvement Plan here (Link will be provided soon).
+text-bestservice-2

 ## How to check expected deliveries
-#### What is Parcel Inventory?
+#### title-4-expteceddeliveries-10
-Inventory refers to the parcels that are in delivery to your store or have been delivered to your store already, but have yet to be picked up by Amazon customers or a delivery driver for parcels that were never picked up within the specified period of time.
-Parcels in inventory should be stored in a safe and secure area out of sight and reach of customers.
-Closets, cabinets, and drawers with close proximity to where customers pay are optimal places to house the parcel inventory.
+text-parcelinventory-6
 1. Click on the icon on the top left on the menu.
 1. If you click on ‘Inventory’, you can see the current amount of packages in your store
 1. Click on ‘Sync’ to update the status of the current packages.
 1. If you want to see the tracking ID, you can click on the name of the customer.
 The tracking ID as well as the package ID is displayed.

 ## FAQs – Frequently asked questions
-<span class="pa"> I forgot my username and password, what do I do? </span>Please contact Amazon support, by clicking on the ‘?’ (upper right), scroll down at the end of the help page and request support.
+<span class="pa"> I forgot my username and password, what do I do? </span>Please contact your Amazon Hub Counter contact person for the program.

 <span class="pa"> What if the carrier is attempting to deliver a parcel that appears damaged? </span>If possible, do not scan in the damaged parcel and reject it by giving it back to the driver.
 The driver will return the parcel to the depot and the customer will receive a refund.